This section covers the following topics:

 Step 4: Matching and placement of child

 The overseas adoption authority will make a determination about whether the applicants are suitable adoptive parents for the child.
-This decision will also be considered by AFIS before a formal allocation is approved.
+This decision will also be considered by DCP before a formal allocation is approved.

 After approval is given legal and administrative processes in the child’s country must be finalised.
 The child must also be medically examined and granted an Australian resident visa.